WEDDING CEREMONY MUSIC

 Prelude

-Gentle Irish Airs and melodies 10-15 minutes before the bride’s arrival will establish the mood for your Irish Wedding.
+Gentle Irish Airs and melodies for 10-15 minutes before the bride’s arrival will establish the mood for your Irish Wedding.
 We play elegant and Romantic pieces on the Uilleann pipes and Irish Fiddle as your guests are seated.
-Examples of such Romanic melodies include Inisheer, Mo Ghile Mear, Casadh an tSugan, Down by the Sally Gardens, The River is Wide, Red is the Rose, The Voyage and She Moved through the Fair.
+Examples of such Romanic melodies include Inisheer by Tommy Walsh, or The Voyage by Christy Moore, or Traditional song She Moved through the Fair.

 Lighting of the Marriage Candles